Born: 08 January 1999 (Hemel Hempstead, England)

 He was the regular number one for our Development Squad in 2018/19, making 21 appearances in all competitions at that level, while also serving as one of the older members of our UEFA Youth League team.
 He was ever-present in that competition as we made it through the group stage and beat PAOK in the play-off round, before losing to Porto in the last 16, captaining the side in six of our eight games.

 After travelling with the first team squad on a handful of matchdays, he appeared on the bench for the first time in a competitive game when he was named as the substitute goalkeeper for a 1-1 home draw with Watford in the Premier League in October, 2019.
-In December, 2019, after making a handful of further appearances on the first team bench and having earned his first call-ups to the England Under-21 national squad in October and November, he signed a new contract with us until 2022.
+After making a handful of further appearances on the first team bench, he earned his first call-ups to the England Under-21 national squad in October and November, 2019.

 In January, 2020, he joined Danish side Viborg FF on loan for the remainder of the 2019/20 season, where he made 14 senior appearances.